|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17182|

 Standing to become a Councillor

 In Mole Valley there are 41 district councillors and elections are held for one third of these councillors in three out of every four years.
 Surrey county councillor elections are held in the fourth year to elect the six county councillors representing Mole Valley.
-The last district council elections were held in Mole Valley on 5 May 2016.
+The next district council elections will be held on 3 May 2018.

 To be able to stand for election as a county or district councillor you will need to meet a certain number of requirements.
 These include: